Power Greens Egg Skillet (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Low-Carb Power Greens Egg Skillet is a great dish for low-carb diet plans, and for any phase of the South Beach Diet.
+Power Greens Egg Skillet is a great dish for low-carb or Keto diet plans, and for any phase of the original South Beach Diet.
+South Beach would recommend reduced-fat cheese, and low-carb diets would prefer full-fat cheese for this recipe.

 Find More Recipes Like This One: